 - The participant will appear in the dropdown list: this means that they are on the user list in the workspace and can be selected to be added to the meeting.

-By default you must enter a First name, Last name, and an Email address for the external participant profile, and click Save to finish adding the profile.
+By default you must enter a First name, Last name for the external participant profile, and click Save to finish adding the profile.

-Adding a new External participant via the app
+Adding a new External user via the app

 This is also done when creating the meeting and searching for participants using the Add Participants field.
 Again, there are three possibilities: